-In order to graduate you have to make it past freshman year.
-With only 70.0% of students staying on to become sophomores, Adventist University of Health Sciences has freshman retention rates below the national average of 70.9%.
+You have to make it past freshman year in order to graduate.
+With only 56.0% of students staying on to become sophomores, Adventist University of Health Sciences has among the worst freshman retention rates in the country.

-The following information is based off of data for students who were "Full Time Undergraduate Degree Seekers".
-Out of the 1,950 undergraduate students at Adventist University of Health Sciences, 660 or 34% are considered full time degree seekers.
+The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Adventist University of Health Sciences.

-Given that this percentage is not higher, the mission of Adventist University of Health Sciences may reflect other priorites such as providing education for "returning" or "part-time" students and the following data should be discounted accordingly.
+Given that the percentage of first-time full-time undergraduates is so low, the mission of Adventist University of Health Sciences may reflect other priorities such as providing education for "returning" or "part-time" students.
+The following data should be discounted accordingly.

 You stand a good chance of graduating from this college, but not on time (two or four years depending on the degree).
-Adventist University of Health Sciences has an overall graduation rate of 57.1%, which is above average when compared nationally, but only 0.0% of students do so on time, which is among the worst.
+Adventist University of Health Sciences has an overall graduation rate of 61.5%, which is above average when compared nationally, but only 15.4% of first-time/full-time students do so on time, which is among the worst.

-Based on the caliber of students that attend Adventist University of Health Sciences we would expect an overall graduation rate of 41.4%, however, students are graduating at a rate that is 15.7% higher.
+Based on the caliber of first-time/full-time students that attend Adventist University of Health Sciences we would expect an overall graduation rate of 39.1%.
+However, students are graduating at a rate that is 22.4% higher.
 Therefore, Adventist University of Health Sciences is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.

-42.9% of students at Adventist University of Health Sciences failed to graduate within 150% of the expected time.
-The majority did so because they transferred to another school.
+38.5% of students at Adventist University of Health Sciences failed to graduate within 150% of the expected time.

 - How many people drop out of college?